Coroyawa Pro 20* (now on sale)

 The results show that Coroyawa has the highest shock absorption of all mats and flooring materials, with a load on the femur of 1,650N.

-According to Okuizumi et al., the threshold for fracture load in the femur of patients with osteoporosis is considered to be 2,166 N. Only Koroyawa, Joint Mat and Shock Absorption Mat A were found to be below this threshold.
+According to Okuizumi et al., the threshold for fracture load in the femur of patients with osteoporosis Femur fracture load with osteoporosis is considered to be 2,166 N. Only Coroyawa, Joint Mat and Shock Absorption Mat A were found to be below this threshold.

 Figure 2: Load exerted on the femur by drop-weight impact test

 (*)Falling Weight Impact Test...
 A weight was dropped from above the vertical axis and impacted on a model simulating the thigh of a Japanese woman with a high frequency of occasional falls.

 The weight was made from a stack of steel plates with a surface area of 300 mm x 300 mm and a thickness of 30 mm, with a mass of 11 kg (equivalent to the energy of a fall by a person of 150 cm in length and 40 kg in weight), and the height of the fall was 230 mm.
 A load cell was placed at the apex of the macula to detect the load trochanteric section exerted on the femur.

 This test was carried out in the laboratory of Dr. Yoshino, Department of Mechanical Systems Engineering, Nagoya University.

 The surface material can be freely changed upon request.